yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 - Fall-forward is unsupported with a YugabyteDB cluster running on [YugabyteDB Managed](../../../yugabyte-cloud).
 - [SSL Connectivity](../../reference/yb-voyager-cli/#ssl-connectivity) is unsupported for export or streaming events from YugabyteDB during `export data from target`.
-- [Export data from target](../../reference/data-migration/export-data/#export-data-from-target) supports DECIMAL/NUMERIC datatypes for YugabyteDB versions after `2.20.1.1` (build 4).
+- [Export data from target](../../reference/data-migration/export-data/#export-data-from-target) supports DECIMAL/NUMERIC datatypes for YugabyteDB versions 2.20.1.1 and later.